The conceptual determination of experience (or “sensations”) is shown by an example from Christopher Peacocke:

 “seems to suggest that we are concerned with representational, not a sensational, property: the concept of a column enters the content”.

-The problem is Peacocke’s argument for saying that “grouping [is a] sensational property”.
+The problem is Peacocke’s argument that “grouping [is a] sensational property”.
 Of course “grouping” will rely on sensations; though they won't wholly determine the grouping.
 Peacocke is making a distinction between grouping (which I think is conceptual and he doesn’t) and sensations.
 Indeed he's saying that grouping isn't conceptual (or “representational”).
 On this particular aspect, Peacocke doesn’t go into detail.
 He says himself that in “switches of aspect the sensational properties…[remain] constant”.

 Martin Davies spots a dualism in Peacocke's position.
 He says that the idea is that there's “a sensational (non-representational) substrate upon which the representational superstructure…is erected” (page 324).